MicrosoftDocs/SupportArticles-docs/Teams/meetings/teams-meeting-with-shared-mailboxes.md

 ---
-title: Microsoft Teams meeting support for shared mailboxes
+title: Available Teams meeting features for shared mailboxes
-description: Discusses supported features when you schedule and manage Microsoft Teams meetings by using shared mailboxes, and lists prerequisites for each feature.
+description: Discusses available features when you schedule and manage Microsoft Teams meetings by using shared mailboxes, and lists detail information for each feature.
 author: helenclu
 ms.author: luche
 manager: dcscontentpm